Maximus5/ConEmu/README.md

 ## About this Fork

-If you use Vim (command line version) in Windows and you have problems to scroll by using the mouse wheel, you can try this Fork.
+If you use Vim (command line version) in Windows and you have problems to scroll by using the mouse wheel, you can try this ConEmu Fork.

 You have to add following to your vimrc file: